Christophe-Foyer/website/public/data/about.md

+# About this website

+:exclamation: This website is a work in progress and will eventually be moved to cfoyer.com :exclamation:

+Most of the text is placeholder text.

 # About Me

 Hi, I'm Christophe!
 I'm a Machine Learning and Computer Vision Engineer with a passion for building intelligent systems that solve real-world problems.
 Currently working as an ML Consultant at Oishii, I specialize in developing robust MLOps pipelines and computer vision solutions for agricultural robotics.